ane/ane.github.io/_posts/2015-12-07-start-once-software.md

 monitoring for changes.
 When changes occur, the program analyzes the changes, repeating the process until it is terminated.
 This execution model is efficient: incremental updates are easier to calculate than starting scratch.
 There's a
-caveat: the process has to stay online and preserving its data, and this eats up memory.
+caveat: the process has to stay online and preserve its data.
+This eats up memory.

 This is an obvious resource overhead.
 That overhead is becoming a smaller and